input-output-hk/cicero/docs/facts-explained.md

  created_at  | timestamp without time zone |           | not null | statement_timestamp()
 ```

-## The <span style="color:blue">value</span> field is the actual input which contains some valid json, which could look like:
+## The <span style="color:blue">value</span> field is the actual input provided to Actions:

+The json can consist of an arbitrary number of fields, which can later be accessed when running an Action.

+In contrary the binary_hash/binary fields of the db table represent the output which was generated for a specific Fact.

 ### A: empty, just for triggering a run once behaviour
 ```